push-protocol/push-website/blog/2024-07-11-interoperable-communications-moving-across-an-open-web-with-push/index.md

 ![DApp Looker Integrating Push Notifications in platform frontend](./image4.webp)
 <!-- DApp Looker image -->

 [DappLooker](https://dapplooker.com/): A no-code data analytics platform provides product and subscription related notifications.
-User’s can enable / disable the notifications as per their wish via the platform.
+Users can enable / disable the notifications as per their wish via the platform.

 ## Benefits to User